Windows

-This guide will show you easy steps to lock (encrypt) or unlock (decrypt) your files and folders in Windows 11, so your private information stays safe.
+This guide will show you easy steps to lock (encrypt) or unlock (decrypt) your files and folders in Windows 11.
+This keeps your private information safe.

 Encryption means changing your files into a secret code that only your computer can understand.
 This helps protect your files if someone else tries to open them.

-When you encrypt a folder, any new files you put inside will automatically be locked too.
+What happens when you encrypt a folder?
+Any new files you put inside will automatically be locked too.

-Some files cannot be encrypted, like compressed files (ZIP), system files, main folders, or files that Windows uses to keep your computer running.
+Some files cannot be encrypted.
+These include compressed files (ZIP), system files, main folders, or files that Windows needs to run.

 How to Lock or Unlock Files and Folders Using Properties